stackunderflow101/blog/content/post/2021-08-10-algebratic-data-types/index.en.md

 }
 ```

-There are a lot of different ways to represent sum types in C++, for example:
+As for sum types, there are a lot of different ways to represent them in C++, for example:
 - Special values like negative values or null pointer could be used to represent `Maybe`
 - Enum types are another example of sum types, where every enum value is equivalent to a unit type
 - [`std::variant`](https://en.cppreference.com/w/cpp/utility/variant) is used to simulate `Either`